Jason Campbell: Washington Redskins

-Campbell was drafted as the 25th pick in the 2005 NFL Draft by the Washington Redskins under General Manager Vinny Cerrato.
+Campbell was drafted in the first round as the 25th pick in the 2005 NFL draft by the Washington Redskins under General Manager Vinny Cerrato.
 The Redskins traded up in the draft to get Campbell, surrendering a third round pick in the 2005 NFL draft, along with first and fourth round picks in 2006.
 He was the third quarterback selected in that draft class, after Alex Smith (1st overall pick) and Aaron Rodgers (24th overall, the pick before Campbell).

 Campbell didn't play in his rookie season, sitting on the bench behind Mark Brunell and Patrick Ramsey.
 On November 13, 2006, Campbell was named the Redskins starting quarterback, and on November 19, 2006, Campbell made his first career start.
 Despite losing in his first start to the Tampa Bay Buccaneers, Campbell was praised for his poise.

-On November 26, 2006, Campbell had his first win of his pro career, leading the Redskins to a 17–13 victory over the Carolina Panthers.
+On November 26, 2006, Campbell had his first win of his professional career, leading the Redskins to a 17–13 victory over the Carolina Panthers.
 Campbell completed 11 passes on 23 attempts for only 118 yards, with two touchdowns and one interception.
 Campbell threw a 66-yard touchdown pass to tight end Chris Cooley in the fourth quarter.

-On August 18, 2007, Campbell was tackled at the knee by Pittsburgh Steelers' DE Brett Keisel in the second preseason game.
+On August 18, 2007, Campbell was tackled at the knee by Pittsburgh Steelers' defensive end Brett Keisel in the second preseason game.
 Initially, the injury looked severe but Campbell eventually walked off the field on his own.
 Trainers said that Campbell's ligaments were not torn and announced his injury as a bruised knee.